oprysok/UmbracoAutomation/README.md

 UmbracoAutomation.CLI.exe AddUser -n=test -e=test@example.com -p=Password1 -g=admin
 ```
 Notes:
-- Email is not updated when target user already exists.
+- If user already exists password is being updated.
+- References to a non existing users in all documents are updated with a new user just in case.

 #### SetHostnameByRule
  Updates/sets hostname for a node by its name using special rules format.